stephanecharette/DarkHelp/readme_linux.txt

 	cd vcpkg
 	./bootstrap-vcpkg.sh
 	./vcpkg integrate install
+	./vcpkg integrate bash

+Edit the file ~/src/vcpkg/ports/opencv4/portfile.cmake and look for the this line:
+	-DWITH_GTK=OFF

+Change that line to this:
+	-DWITH_GTK=ON

-Run *ONE* of the following two "install" commands:
+Save the portfile.cmake file, exit from the editor, and run *ONE* of the following two "install" commands:

 	- This one is if you have a supported GPU and CUDA:
 		./vcpkg install --triplet x64-linux tclap cuda cudnn opencv-cuda darknet[cuda,cudnn,opencv-cuda]